 1 Peter 1:11 explicitly refers to the Glory that follows the Suffering of Christ, that's clearly The Resurrection.

 Before I go onto Revelation, one verse not cited on this list that I think is relevant is when Jesus said those who Believe in Him will Never Die.
-That's why the term "Soul Sleep" is popular, Paul repeatedly refers to currently physically deceased believers as being "Asleep".
+That's why I say "Soul Sleep" not the Soul is dead, Paul repeatedly refers to currently physically deceased believers as being "Asleep".
 In which case if we simply wake up at the Resurrection, it will still functionally seem the same as being with God as soon as we died.

 Now onto the Revelation verses.
 It's funny because as a non Premillennial this website clearly isn't taking all of Revelation literally at face value, but when it suits how they prefer to see things they will.
 I suppose however to some extent there is no view of Revelation that can't be accused of to some extent picking and choosing where to take it literally.
 So I won't throw stones in that regard, I'll just make my case.